 Tactile screen covers with small raised dots on the keyboard and controls.
 Can enable to find controls faster and to type quicker and more accurately.
 For iPhone 3GS and 4S and iPod Touch 4

 Free app, compatible with iPhone, iPod touch and iPad.
 Requires iOS 4.1 or later.
 Tom is your pet cat, that responds to your touch and repeats everything you say with a funny voice.
 You can pet him, poke him or grab his tail.
 This app was suggested by a mother of an eight year old son who is blind.
 He loves this app.
 There is also version 2 (free) with new features.

 Tap Tap See.
-Free app designed to help people who are blind or have low vision to identify objects they encounter in their daily lives.
+App for iPhone and Android designed to help people who are blind or have low vision to identify objects they encounter in their daily lives.
 Simply double tap the screen to take a photo of anything (right in front of you) and hear the app speak the identification back to you.
-(Note: Spoken identification requires VoiceOver to be turned on).
+(Note: Spoken identification requires VoiceOver -iOS- or Talkback -Android- to be turned on).
+New users can take 20 pictures for free to try it out but then you are asked to subscribe to different paid packages.
 Astounding detail and precise descriptions.
 Named App of the Month by RNIB in March, 2013.

 ViA (Visually Impaired Apps):

 Free app for iPhone and iPad, recommending apps for people with vision impairment.
 ViA helps to locate apps in the iTunes App Store that were built specifically for vision impaired users, or apps that happen to provide useful functionalities.
 Braille Institute (US).